neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 Previous version of the extension allowed users to declare masking rules using the `COMMENT` syntax.

-This is not suppported any more. `SECURITY LABELS` are now the only way to declare rules.
+This is not supported any more. `SECURITY LABELS` are now the only way to declare rules.